The Law of Cosines

 Easier Version For Angles

 We just saw how to find an angle when we know three sides.
-It took quite a few steps, so it may help you to know the "direct" formula (which is just a rearrangement of the c2 = a2 + b2 - 2ab cos(C) formula):
+It took quite a few steps, so it is easier to use the "direct" formula (which is just a rearrangement of the c2 = a2 + b2 − 2ab cos(C) formula).
+It can be in either of these forms:

 Example: Find Angle "C" Using The Law of Cosines (angle version)